Nationals Team

 Community Service Chair

 Hi everyone!
-My name is Brielle Collins, and I’m a junior Advertising major with double minors in Community Development and Photography from Baltimore, MD.
+My name is Brielle Collins, and I’m a senior Advertising major with double minors in Community Development and Photography from Baltimore, MD.
 I am passionate about creativity, storytelling, and finding ways to use my skills to make a positive difference.
 Through The Movement Street, I’m excited to bring my ideas into spaces where they can help strengthen our chapter’s service work.
 I look forward to collaborating with peers who share a commitment to community and growth.

 The University Of Maryland Chapter